 Teachers will use strategies to help students achieve academically.
-It is obvious from ACAP data that we need to move the majority of students up a level but we will concentrate moving level 2 students up to level 3 for reading and math in all grade levels.
-Socially, peer helpers will expand with students participating in the P.A.T.H.
-School-Wide Prevention program.
+It is obvious from ACAP data that we need to move the majority of students up a level in reading and math to meet our long-term goals, but we will concentrate on special education students to meet our short-term goals.
+Socially, peer helpers will continue, all students will be participating in the P.A.T.H.
+School-Wide Prevention program and Every Monday Matters Character Education program.
 Certain students will meet individually with our counselor, resource officer, and behavior specialist.
 Also, we will continue to give achievement awards for grades, attendance, honors, and assessments.